-The Privy Council meets approximately monthly and consists of all the members of the British Cabinet, former Cabinet Ministers, and other distinguished persons appointed by the Sovereign, including past and present leaders of the British Opposition parties.
+The Privy Council meets approximately every monthly and consists of all the members of the British Cabinet, former Cabinet Ministers, and other distinguished persons appointed by the Sovereign, including past and present leaders of the British Opposition parties.
 Its functions include advising the Sovereign on Orders in Council, granting Royal Charters and, through its Judicial Committee, acting as the final court of appeal on cases arising from courts in the Overseas Territories.
-The British Cabinet remains formally a committee of the Privy Council.
+For clarity, the British Cabinet is a committee of the Privy Council.